On Grothendieck--Serre's conjecture concerning principal G-bundles over reductive group schemes:I: Introduction

 \section{Introduction}

-Recall that an $R$-group scheme $G$ is called reductive (respectively, semi-simple or simple), if it is affine and smooth as an $R$-scheme and if, moreover, for each ring homomorphism $s:R\to\Omega(s)$ to an algebraically closed field $\Omega(s)$, its scalar extension $G_{\Omega(s)}$ is a reductive (respectively, semi-simple or simple) algebraic group over $\Omega(s)$.
+Recall that an $R$-group scheme $G$ is called reductive (respectively, semi-simple or simple), if it is affine and smooth as an $R$-scheme and if, moreover, for each ring homomorphism $s:R\to\Omega(s)$ to an algebraically closed field $\Omega(s)$, its scalar extension $G_{\Omega(s)}$ is a connected reductive (respectively, semi-simple or simple) algebraic group over $\Omega(s)$.
 The class of reductive group schemes contains the class of semi-simple group schemes which in turn contains the class of simple group schemes.
-This notion of a simple $R$-group scheme coincides with the notion of a {simple semi-simple $R$-group scheme from Demazure---Grothendieck \cite[Exp.~XIX, Defn.~2.7 and Exp.~XXIV, 5.3]{D-G}.} {\it Throughout the paper $R$ denotes an integral domain and $G$ denotes a semi-simple $R$-group scheme, unless explicitly stated otherwise}.
+This notion of a simple $R$-group scheme coincides with the notion of a {simple semi-simple $R$-group scheme from Demazure---Grothendieck \cite[Exp.~XIX, Defn.~2.7 and Exp.~XXIV, 5.3]{SGA3}.} {\it Throughout the paper $R$ denotes an integral domain and $G$ denotes a semi-simple $R$-group scheme, unless explicitly stated otherwise.
+All commutative rings that we consider are assumed to be Noetherian.}

-Such an $R$-group scheme $G$ is called {\it simply-connected\/} (respectively, {\it adjoint\/}), provided that for an inclusion $s:R\hra\Omega(s)$ of $R$ into an algebraically closed field $\Omega(s)$ the scalar extension $G_{\Omega(s)}$ is a simply-connected (respectively, adjoint) $\Omega(s)$-group scheme.
+A semi-simple $R$-group scheme $G$ is called {\it simply connected\/} (respectively, {\it adjoint\/}), provided that for an inclusion $s:R\hra\Omega(s)$ of $R$ into an algebraically closed field $\Omega(s)$ the scalar extension $G_{\Omega(s)}$ is a simply connected (respectively, adjoint) $\Omega(s)$-group scheme.
 This definition coincides with the one from \cite[Exp.~XXII.
-Defn.4.3.3]{D-G}.
+Defn.~4.3.3]{SGA3}.

 A well-known conjecture due to J.-P.~Serre and A.~Grothendieck \cite[Remarque, p.31]{Se}, \cite[Remarque 3, p.26-27]{Gr1}, and \cite[Remarque 1.11.a]{Gr2} asserts that given a regular local ring $R$ and its field of fractions $K$ and given a reductive group scheme $G$ over $R$ the map